-There are many approaches to range analysis.
-The Mc2for approach is closest to a generalized constant propagation in C [11] which proposed a similar analysis to estimate the range of a variable may reach at each program point.
-The range value analysis through MATLAB built-in functions has its roots in the interval arithmetic.
+There are many existing range analyses for different purpose.
+The one implemented in Mc2FOR is specific to address MATLAB and closest to a generalized constant propagation in C [7] which proposed a similar analysis to estimate the range of a variable may reach at each program point.
+The range value analysis through MATLAB built-in functions also has its roots in the interval arithmetic.

-Mc2for builds upon previous work in the McLab group.
-In early work, Jun Li developed a prototype which demonstrated the feasibility of translating MATLAB to FORTRAN 95 [7].
+Mc2FOR builds upon previous work in the McLab group.
+In early work, Jun Li developed a prototype which demonstrated the feasibility of translating MATLAB to FORTRAN 95 [8].
 This early prototype focused on a limited subset of MATLAB and made simplifying assumptions.
-To provide a more solid analysis basis, the McSAF analysis framework [1,2] and Tamer's extensible interprocedural abstract value analysis framework [4] were developed.
-Both of them have a different intermediate representations which are suitable for their own specific transformation and analysis.
+To provide a more solid analysis basis, the McSAF analysis framework [3], [9] and Tamer's extensible interprocedural abstract value analysis framework [2] were developed.
 These two frameworks working together form the major transformation and analysis engine in the McLAB toolkit.
-Concurrent to our development of Mc2for, our lab is also working on another project to statically compile MATLAB to X10 [6], which also uses the shape analysis in Mc2for.
+Concurrent to our development of Mc2FOR, our lab is also working on another project to statically compile MATLAB to X10 [10], which also uses the shape analysis in Mc2FOR.

-MATLAB CoderTM [8] is a commercial translator to generate standalone C and C++ code from

-MATLAB.
-MATLAB Coder supports a subset of core MATLAB language features, including program control constructs, functions, and matrix operations.
-This is a closed source system, with no research papers on its design.
+MATLAB CoderTM [11] is a commercial translator to generate standalone C and C++ code from MATLAB.
+MATLAB Coder supports a subset of core MATLAB language features and is a closed source system, with no research papers on its design.
 Part of the objective of our work is to provide an open source framework, which other researchers can easily use.
 For example, the McLab toolkit, plus the shape and range analysis presented in this paper would be a suitable starting point for developing a C/C++ back end.